jamesche75/Linux-Boot-Camp/Modules/Module 4 - Advanced Docker/Module 4 - Advanced Docker.md

   - Using Dockerfiles and .dockerignore to automate tasks while building a Docker image.

+  - Run a Docker image in a Docker container and interact with that container.

   - Understanding Kubernetes and Docker Compose multi-container deployments.